eljamo/mempass/README.md

 # mempass

-A memorable password generator, a CLI version of xkpasswd.net written in Go
+A memorable password generator, a CLI version of xkpasswd.net written in Go.
+This tool uses [libpass](https://github.com/eljamo/libpass) to generate passwords

 ## Install